Master the Art of Travelling with Just a Carry-On

 Yes girl, only way to go!

-It took me years of practice to start packing light and I’ve made many mistakes in the process.
-But I’m so glad I get to travel this way and enjoy more stress free trips.
+It took me years of practice to start packing light, and I’ve made many mistakes in the process.
+But I’m so glad I get to travel this way and enjoy more stress-free trips.

 Because, let’s face it, travelling these days is fun, but not the most relaxing experience.
 Planes and airports are crowded, people are impatient, luggage gets lost or delayed all the time and connecting flights don’t always happen as per my last trip to Paris and Greece.